AntonioLourencos/AntonioLourencos/README.md

 # Hi there!
 I'm a Brazilian passionate about programming, I'm a full-stack developer, in the projects I develop I use Node and React.

-In my free time I practice languages, like English, Spanish and Italian.
+In my free time I practice languages, like english and spanish.
 Whenever I can I also like to learn new concepts, languages, frameworks, and currently I'm studying python.

 <br />